rstephenrrtx/sample-room-java/WeatherRoom.md

   * cd sample-room-java
   * mvn install **-DskipTests**
   * mvn liberty:run-server

 I skip the tests - which are against the best practices I know - for time's sake.
 By using the local "debug" page that is available via the Liberty server (http://localhost:9080/) I was able to test my updates locally before pushing it to my Bluemix container (https://book.gameontext.org/walkthroughs/deployRoom.html) to register (https://book.gameontext.org/walkthroughs/registerRoom.html) with https://game-on.org/

 #### Local testing
 I am fortunate to have a separate server available to stand up my own Game On server following these instructions:  https://book.gameontext.org/walkthroughs/local-docker.html
 I would register my room server to the Game On server to verify some formatting prior to pushing the more polished product to the Game On site.
 If you are able to do this I encourage it - it's a real time-saver.
 It is possible to stand up Game On on your development server...but you may run into some port conflicts.
 (Avoid these by assigning your Liberty server to a port *other* than 9080.
 Update the *./target/wlp/usr/servers/gojava-room/server.xml*)

+*Note:*  I have some other minor/cosmetic additions in `/src/main/java/org/gameontext/sample/RoomDescription.java`...those will remain undocumented here (but you can see them in the code).

 ---
 ## Walk-Through
 This walk-through will demonstrate how you can use your Game On! room to access REST API data services.
 We will be starting with the sample java file and adding code.
 It is recommended for you to follow and setup your own sample java room first following the steps outlined here:  https://github.com/gameontext/sample-room-java

- For our example, we will be retrieving current weather conditions using the (https://console.ng.bluemix.net/catalog/services/weather-company-data/ "IBM Weather Company data service on IBM Bluemix").
+ For our example, we will be retrieving current weather conditions using the [IBM Weather Company data service on IBM Bluemix] (https://console.ng.bluemix.net/catalog/services/weather-company-data/ "IBM Weather Company data service on IBM Bluemix").
     Note: Other data sources could be used where data formats may vary.

 #### Data service setup